2004Scape/Server/README.md

 We use `jest` for unit tests.

 - You can run the tests with `npm test`.
+- If you're using VS Code, there are two launch options you can use.
+Both of these options will run in debug mode so you can set breakpoints.
+    - `Debug Jest: All tests` will run all tests in series.
+    - `Debug Jest: Current test file` will run the tests in the currently open test file.

 Test files should be colocated with the source files, i.e. `src/foo.ts` should have a test file `src/foo.test.ts`.